jcheong0428/facesync/README.md

 `brew install ffmpeg`
 `brew install libav`

 also requires following packages:
-- python 2.7.x
 - numpy
 - scipy
 You may also install these via `pip install -r requirements.txt`

 ## Recommended Processing Steps
 1. Extract Audio from Target Video
 2. Find offset with Extracted Audio
 3. Trim Video using Offset.
 *If you need to resize your video, do so before trimming.
 Otherwise timing can be off.

 ```
 from facesync.facesync import facesync
 # change file name to include the full
 video_files = ['path/to/sample1.MP4']
 target_audio = 'path/to/cosan_synctune.wav'
 # Intialize facesync class
 fs = facesync(video_files=video_files,target_audio=target_audio)
 # Extracts audio from sample1.MP4
 fs.extract_audio()
 # Find offset by correlation
 fs.find_offset_corr(search_start=14,search_end=16)
 print(fs.offsets)
 # Find offset by fast fourier transform
 fs.find_offset_fft()
 print(fs.offsets
 ```

 # FaceSync provides handy utilities for working with facial expression data.

 ## Manually align the audios with AudioAligner.
 <img src="/screenshots/AudioAligner.png" align="center" />

 ## Plot facial landmarks and how they change as a result of Action Unit changes.
 <img src="/screenshots/plotface.png" align="center" />

 ## Use the VideoViewer widget to play both video and data at the same time (only available on Python).
 <img src="/screenshots/VideoViewer.png" align="center" />